MidHunterX/Game-Trackr/README.md

 - [x] IGDB API integration for game data
 - [x] Loads data one time and passes to other pages
 - [x] Optimization: Lazy loading images

+Extras

+- [ ] Character movement on hero with Spine Animation
+- [ ] Emulation of hero image depth using GSAP

 ## 🚀 Quickstart